 The way that I do it is to always be aware and conscious of the source.
 Can I identify this food as something that was just harvested?
 Was this food grown with the consciousness of the environment around it?
 Was this food sprayed or fumigated?
 Was it genetically modified?
 Was it grown in healthy soil?
 Was it fed natural manure, purified water and did it receive sunlight?
 What happened to this food after it was harvested?
 Was it sprayed and fumigated?
 Was it shipped across the nation and therefore waxed, sprayed and frozen?
 Is the place that I am purchasing from conscious of the importance of the previous practices?
 Do they care more about making a profit or providing an honest, well-grown product?
-Do they care not only about their consumer but also their provider (grower, farmer) as well?
+Do they care not only about their consumer, but also their provider (grower, farmer)?

 We must always listen to our body.
 While we are all made of essentially same nuts and bolts, we are nonetheless individual and each body thrives on different foods, especially at different times in your life.
 For example, some people who are weak physically will not thrive on raw food and will do really well on cooked warm food.
 Then there are people who have stronger constitutions who do really well on raw food and do poorly on heavy, oiler foods.
-Therefore, you always have to listen to your body, and be ready to adapt your diet to your state of health.
+Therefore, always listen to your body, and be ready to adapt your diet to your state of health.
 That is why you will always hear that different foods and diets help heal different people.

 So in order to conclude this novella, we must break down all the constructs in which you view food today, and rebuilt a new consciousness that centers on a pure awareness of your innate tie to the earth through the natural process of nourishing yourself.
 Once you are able to achieve that, that which is a spiritually aware and toxin-free relationship, health and a healthy weight will follow.
-The best way to begin this path is by getting to know your food.
-Purchase your food directly from your local farms, talk with your farmers about how they grow their food, consume only the cleanest foods (local, farm-fresh, chemical and processing-free, vegetables, sprouts, grains, fruits, nuts, seeds, beans), only purchase pantry goods from credible, non-toxic sources, and develop a relationship where you can reconnect with your true natural being through the beautiful process of nourishing.
-The best way to view it is that if you cannot determine if a food is clean, then stay away.
-That is why I personally follow a whole-foods, plant-based, vegan diet, because these foods tend to be the cleanest and the most honest, especially in the area that I live.